dabeaz/curio/docs/reference.rst

    immediately.
 Returns True if the task is actually cancelled.
 False is returned if the task was already finished prior to cancellation.

-.. asyncmethod:: Task.cancel_children(*, exc=CancelledError)

-   Cancels all of the immediate children of this task. *exc* specifies a different exception if desired.

 The following public attributes are available of :class:`Task` instances:

 .. attribute:: Task.id